YingChen1996/Differential-Programming/README.md

 People are now actively working on compilers for imperative differentiable programming languages.
 This is a very exciting avenue for the development of learning-based AI.<br>

 Important note: this won't be sufficient to take us to "true" AI.
 Other concepts will be needed for that, such as what I used to call predictive learning and now decided to call Imputative Learning.
-More on this later....<br>
+More on this later<br>
 Papers
 -------
 * Differential Programming